IDR/idr.openmicroscopy.org/_includes/curation-workflow.md

 Prior to annotating, check the completeness of the `idr00XX-XXXXX-annotation.csv` file using the [`check_annotations.py` script](https://github.com/IDR/idr-utils/blob/master/scripts/annotate/check_annotations.py).
 Pass the path to your `idr00XX-XXXXX-annotation.csv` file as shown below, and the script will check that all images have a corresponding entry in the annotation file.

     /opt/omero/server/venv3/bin/python /uod/idr/metadata/idr-utils/scripts/annotate/check_annotations.py Project:[Project ID] /path/to/idr00XX-XXXXX-annotation.csv

+If this produces error messages, more detail can be found using the `--output errors.csv` option to create a new csv file with an extra column that contains the errors for each row.

 Add the bulk annotation file to the screen or project